 Monday, November 05, 2018

-The NEW Hiking Trail to Troll Falls and The Upper Falls, Kananaskis
+Troll Falls and The Upper Falls, Family Hiking in Kananaskis

 For trailhead directions and a general overview of this hike please visit the Alberta Parks website where you can read all about the Troll Falls Hike.

-We started at the Stoney Trailhead below Kananaskis Village.
+We usually start at the Stoney Trailhead below Kananaskis Village.

 From the Stoney Trailhead, the Alberta Parks website says it is a short 1.7 km hike (one way) to reach the falls.
-You'll be following wide ski trails (great on a bike as well as on foot) and there are signs at every junction.
+You'll be following wide multi-use trails (designated for hiking and biking in summer, cross-country skiing, hiking, and fat biking in winter) and there are signs at every junction.

 The Troll under the bridge

-While the trail to Troll Falls isn't very "exciting," the kids found a large tipi and had fun playing in the dry creek bed under the bridge shown above.
-It was also a blissfully short hike to the final junction with the falls and the hike in did not take very long.
+While the trail to Troll Falls isn't very "exciting," kids always find something interesting along the way.
+There's often a large tipi in the trees, and my group had fun playing in the dry creek bed under the bridge shown above.

-The kids could have played here for an hour
+The kids could have played here for hours

 Rock that looks like a troll's face beside Troll Falls